bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

 - Settles the 160-year 1865 Freedmen debt through private revenue
 - Restores genuine economic sovereignty to Tribal Nations
 - Creates a market-based Fixed Cost Arbitrage firewall that makes human labor cheaper than automation
-- Converts 24 million acres of dormant BLM land into self-funding wealth engines
+- Converts 24 million acres of dormant BLM land into a self-funding, infinite wealth engine

+NUPA operates through **radical alignment of interests**: everyone benefits.
+Peace becomes more profitable than war.
+The status quo is slow decline.
+Opposition is a self-admission of fiscal negligence and a preference for control through scarcity.

 ### Core Architecture
 - **Perpetual Sovereignty Licensing (FASL)** — Irrevocable licensing of underutilized BLM land into Community Land Trusts with Tribal strategic veto and Fifth Amendment protection